Let’s talk about the humble Brussel sprout! Not every child’s favorite food but a super healthy vegetable.

 - Coconut oil for roasting pumpkin

-Peel and chop the pumpkin into roasting sized pieces and place in roasting pan.
+Peel and chop the pumpkin into roasting-sized pieces and place in a roasting pan.
 Chop stalk ends of Brussel sprouts and boil for 20 minutes until soft while pumpkin roasts.

 When cooked serve pumpkin and Brussel sprouts with Brie.